-- Changes in the valuation allowance. - Use of permanent differences or tax credits in determination of taxes payable or deferred taxes. - Impact of changes in tax rates. - Unremitted foreign earnings that are deemed permanently reinvested. - Impact of tax holidays. - Change in unrecognized tax benefits from uncertain tax positions. - Stock-based compensation shortfalls (windfalls will also be included with the effective date of ASU No. 2016-09). - Goodwill impairment or tax amortization.
+- Changes in the valuation allowance.

+- Use of permanent differences or tax credits in determination of taxes payable or deferred taxes.

+- Impact of changes in tax rates.

+- Unremitted foreign earnings that are deemed permanently reinvested.

+- Impact of tax holidays.

+- Change in unrecognized tax benefits from uncertain tax positions.

+- Stock-based compensation shortfalls.

+- Goodwill impairment or tax amortization.